docelic/amber-introduction/README.md

 # Building the App and Build Troubleshooting<a name="building_the_app_and_build_troubleshooting"></a>

 The application is always built, regardless of whether one is using the Crystal command 'run' (the default) or 'build'.
-It is just that in run mode, the resulting binary won't be saved to a file, but will be compiled in fast mode, executed, and later discarded.
+It is just that in run mode, the resulting binary won't be saved to a file, but will be compiled without optimizations, executed, and then discarded.

 Thanks to Crystal's compiler implementation, only the parts actually used are added to the executable.
 Listing dependencies in `shard.yml` or even using `require`s in your program will generally not affect what is compiled in.